Emon-dey/NSF_REU_2022/README.md

 Using the foxy branch, performances/performance_test_factory/examples then the subscriber_nodes_main and publisher_nodes_main code on two separate turtlebots

 ## Installing and running performance package on two Turtlebot3 Burger robots
-To run a system using two separate turtlebots, the easiest way to separate the nodes and topics is the use of namespaces.
-There is a provided file showing the changes that were
+When running a system using two separate turtlebots in a ROS2 foxy system, the easiest way to separate the nodes and topics is the use of namespaces.
+There is a provided file which shows the changes to the provided Robotis turtlebot3 package found here

 # Getting started with ROS
 - Start from the link given below to get an idea on ROS basics.
 This is a great compilation on all the necessary rersources on this field including papers, software, hardware, etc.